Guest posts and advertising on and with Ackadia

 Might not mean much if you are hoping for a surge of traffic, but it still carries weight, I think.

-This site is not cheap to run, if only for the hosting fees, so I will consider placed adverts, with caveats (i.e rel=”sponsored” is going in there!)
+This site is not cheap to run, if only for the hosting fees, so I will consider placed adverts and guest posts, with caveats (i.e rel=”sponsored” is going in there!)

-For instance, companies I like and recommend, (WPAstra, Rocket.net hosting, Larian Games, Shiro Games…) no problem, happy to help.
+For instance, companies I like and recommend, (WPAstra, Rocket.net hosting, Larian Games, Shiro Games, animal charities…) no problem, happy to help.

 Companies that fit here, sure, we can talk.

-But any of the toxic ‘drowning in microtransactions’ garbage Blizzard spew out, not so much.
+But any ‘funny stuff’, gambling promotions, the toxic ‘drowning in microtransactions’ garbage, not so much.
 If I don’t like you, you ain’t going on here!

 You get the idea.